DescartesResearch/fs-for-renewable-energy-prediction/README.md

 The dataset path should contain the two subfolders `edp` and `PVOD` with the respective downloaded (and extracted) datasets.
 Folder can be empty if you only want to use the provided logs from the experiments in the paper.

 The logs path is where the experiment logs will be saved.
-You can also use the provided logs in the following Zenodo repository, if you want to skip running the experiments yourself:
+You can also use the provided logs in the following Zenodo repository, if you want to skip running the experiments yourself: [Link to Zenodo](https://10.5281/zenodo.17940526/)

 The report path is where the generated figures, tables, and numbers from the paper will be saved.

 ## Usage examples